Linuxfabrik/monitoring-plugins/check-plugins/psi-cpu/README.md

                         Supports Nagios ranges.
 Example: `50` alerts where work waits for a CPU 50 percent of the time.
 Default:
                         50
+  --warning-avg10 WARN_AVG10
+                        WARN threshold for the CPU pressure, in percent of wall clock time, measured over the last ten seconds.
+                        Catches a burst that the one minute average smooths away, at the price of alerting on a stall that is over before anybody looks.
+Supports Nagios ranges.
+Example:
+                        `80` alerts where work waited for a CPU for eight of the last ten seconds.
+Default: no warning threshold

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/psi-cpu/